-The project site is located about four miles of the Merced Regional Airport.
-The approximate 10-acre site is surrounded by existing residential uses or reserved for residential purposes.
+The project site is located over four miles from the Merced Regional Airport.
+The approximate 10-acre site is surrounded by existing residential uses or reserved for residential purposes, except for north across Cardella Road which is in County jurisdiction with a General Plan designation of Office Commercial.
 Given the land use designation and surrounding land use, the potential impact is less than significant.

-The closest private airstrip to the site is approximately 9 miles away.
+The closest private airstrip to the site is approximately 15 miles away.
 There would be no hazard to people living or working on the project site.

 The proposed project will not adversely affect any adopted emergency response plan or emergency evacuation plan.
-No additional impacts would result from the development of the project area over and above 'those already evaluated by the EIR prepared for the Merced Vision 2030 General Plan.
+No additional impacts would result from the development of the project area over and above those already evaluated by the EIR prepared for the Merced Vision 2030 General Plan.